lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 4\.
 The originator sends the ciphertext and WK to the recipient in the CMS KEMRecipientInfo structure.

-To support a the RSA-KEM algorithm, the CMS recipient MUST implement Decapsulate().
+To support the RSA-KEM algorithm, the CMS recipient MUST implement Decapsulate().

 The RSA-KEM algorithm recipient processing of the values obtained from the